- Tell us a little bit about you ?

 - How has She Hacks Africa training impacted your career?

 Ufuoma Famous: In this age where computer utilization is fast becoming a requirement for a successful career, my training at She Hacks Africa, helped put answers to my curiosity.
+I am grateful to WAAW foundation and Act foundation.
 As I have always been fascinated by computers, how they work, how websites are built and how they function in general, the training was mind bending and impactful.
 All the sessions were impactful, from the web development to the sessions focusing on entrepreneurship, leadership and innovation.
 I went to She Hacks Africa to learn programming, I came back transformed and empowered on all grounds, computer programming included, ready to face new opportunities.

 Olije Dominic: I got to know about she hacks from a friend who participated in a previous cohort, and I knew it was time to embrace engineering again.
 She Hacks Africa has helped me start a wonderful journey into becoming a great Nigerian developer, I got my first real job (job I liked) less than a week after participating in cohort six.
 I keep thanking that friend, and also the organizers of this program everyday.